[Skip to Content]

 If you would like to complete an incomplete or review a completed application, Click Here.

-The ASTS seeks to recognize a distinguished ASTS member, particularly underrepresented faculty members, whose service and scholarly work has significant impact and garnered national and international distinction.
-The ASTS Diversity, Equity and Inclusion award is an official academic recognition that the awardee has made impactful contributions to our society.
-Each year, the DEI Committee will recognize the recipient during the Awards Ceremony at the 2024 Winter Symposium.
-The recipient will also recieve:
+The ASTS seeks to recognize a distinguished ASTS member, particularly underrepresented faculty members, whose service and/or scholarly work has significant impact and garnered national and international distinction.
+The ASTS Diversity, Equity and Inclusion Award is an official academic recognition that the awardee has made impactful contributions to the ASTS.

 Eligibility & Requirements: